-New England’s role in the opium trade in the early 1800s produced considerable wealth for America.
-As it was never seen as a wholesome pursuit, however, those who prospered from the opium trade tended to downplay its significance (much the way trade in slaves was marginalized in many family histories.)
+The New England opium trade in the early 1800s produced considerable wealth for America.
+As it was never seen as a wholesome pursuit, however, those who prospered from it tended to downplay its significance — much the way many family histories marginalized slave trading.

 And in truth America’s trade in opium was insignificant compared to Britain’s role in promoting opium.
 For centuries, opium – harvested from poppy plants – made its way around the globe as a fairly insignificant product.

 Cushing would become a millionaire in his own right during his 30 years in China overseeing the interests of Perkins & Co.
 He would return to Boston as one of its wealthiest men and most eligible bachelors.